Automobile

 Six Cylinder:

-Six-cylinder engines are commonly set up in V or straight engine layout.
-It is found on high-end performance and sports cars ever since the turbocharger is implied.
+Six-cylinder engines are commonly set up in a V or straight engine layout.
+It has been found in high-end performance and sports cars ever since the turbocharger was introduced.
 However, history has made us understand that six-cylinder engines weren’t considered the most powerful.

 Eight+ Cylinders: